 The motor vehicle exemption protects equity in your car, truck, motorcycle, or another vehicle.
 The System 1 vehicle exemption is $3,625 - 704.010.
 Find out about protecting cars in bankruptcy and how the motor vehicle exemption works in a Chapter 7 case.

 Retirement & Pensions

 Tools of Trade

-California's System 2 (also known as § 703.140(b) exemptions) only applies in bankruptcy (they can't be used to protect your property against creditors outside of bankruptcy).
-Certain courts have deemed bankruptcy-only exemption systems to be unconstitutional while others allow debtors to use them.
+California's System 2 (also known as § 703.140(b) exemptions) only applies in bankruptcy (you can't use them to protect your property against creditors outside of bankruptcy).

 Some courts might not allow you to use the System 2 exemptions (especially when filing for bankruptcy outside of California because of domicile rules).
 Consider talking to a knowledgeable bankruptcy attorney about exemptions permitted in your area.

 Under System 2, California's homestead exemption is $31,950 for real or personal property used as a residence - 703.140(b)(1).